-Think Tank is the graduate students' own study facilities.
+Think Tank is the Graduate students own study facilities.
 There are 15 group rooms available and a computer room with about 25 PCs.
 It is located just across the river by the parking house.

-Telephone and telefax is free of charge for calls within the local area (numbers starting with 22, 66 and 67).
-There is a photocopy machine in the center of the building that is operated with 'copy-cards'.
-You may buy these cards in the library.
+Telephone and telefax is free in the local area (that means to numbers starting with 22 and 67).
+The photocopy machine in the center of Think Tank is operated with coins.